swiftlang/swift-package-manager/Documentation/Registry.md

 to be unavailable for the purposes of package resolution.

 A server SHOULD respond with
-a link to the latest published release of the package if one exists, using a `Link` header field with a `latest-version` relation.
+a link to the highest precedence published release of the package if one exists, using a `Link` header field with a `latest-version` relation.

-A server SHOULD list releases in order of precedence, starting with the latest version.
+A server SHOULD list releases in order of precedence, starting with the highest precedence version.
 However, a client SHOULD NOT assume any specific ordering of versions in a response.